dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/DELAY_OPERATION_2025_01_20.md

 A: Yes!
 Set Arg1 Type to "Var" and reference any procedure variable (e.g., `var1`).
 Useful for dynamic timing based on previous operations.

 **Q: What if my delay is too short and actions still fail?**
-A: Increase delay incrementally (e.g., 100ms ¡æ 300ms ¡æ 500ms) until reliable.
+A: Increase delay incrementally (e.g., 100ms ï¿½ï¿½ 300ms ï¿½ï¿½ 500ms) until reliable.
 Some PACS UI elements require longer rendering times.

 **Q: Can I delay between GetSelectedElement and ClickElement?**
-A: Yes, this is a common pattern: `GetSelectedElement ¡æ Delay ¡æ ClickElement` ensures element is fully ready before interaction.
+A: Yes, this is a common pattern: `GetSelectedElement ï¿½ï¿½ Delay ï¿½ï¿½ ClickElement` ensures element is fully ready before interaction.